Pakistan escalates efforts to disrupt, but Army has terror under control

 In another incident, Two Hizbul Mujahideen militants were killed in a gunfight with security forces in south Kashmir's Shopian on Friday.

-Five terrorists were killed earlier this month as the Army foiled an infiltration bid along the Line of Control (LoC) in Keran sector of Jammu and Kashmir's Kupwara district, a defence spokesperson said.
+Five terrorists were killed earlier this month as the Army foiled an infiltration bid along the Line of Control (LoC) in Keran sector of Jammu and Kashmir's Kupwara district, a defense spokesperson said.
 Five soldiers also died in the gunbattle with them.